-Starting in the 2020-2021 school year, Texas will become the second state in the nation to require high school seniors to submit a FAFSA application before graduating.
+Texas became the second state in the nation to require high school seniors to submit a FAFSA application before graduating, with the requirement currently set to go into effect in the 2021-2022 school year.
 Louisiana started requiring this step last year and has since ranked first among states in FAFSA completion, experiencing a 25 percent increase over the previous year.
-Texas is hoping to see a boost that will help more students obtain the financial aid they qualify for and help more students feel confident that they can afford to attend college.
+Illinois has also passed a law requiring FAFSA completion for high school graduation, and many other states are considering similar requirements.
+While Texas hopes to see a boost in FAFSA completion like Louisiana saw, the pandemic may impede the promise of this legislation in the short-term.

-The statewide FAFSA completion rate was 61 percent in fall 2019 and varied from 55 percent in the East Texas region to 69 percent in the Rio Grande Valley region.
+The statewide FAFSA completion rate was 59 percent in fall 2020 and varied from 54 percent in the East Texas region to 66 percent in the Rio Grande Valley region.
 Many Texas communities promote FAFSA completion to encourage college enrollment, which, in turn, strengthens the skills in their local labor markets.
-The Rio Grande Valley region, a close-knit community, has been relatively successful in their efforts.
+The Rio Grande Valley region, a close-knit community, has been successful in their efforts.
 Many of the high schools have college admissions specialists on campus, and FAFSA completion work is championed by district leadership.